diantyapitaloka/Customer-Segmentation-Banking/README.md

 <img width="230" height="254" alt="image" src="https://github.com/user-attachments/assets/04f4487e-6584-4f9b-9781-999bdf454a86" />

-## ☂️🌂🌞 Proportion of count of sales based on generations 🌞🌂☂️
+## ☂️🌂🌞 Proportion of Count of Sales Based on Generations 🌞🌂☂️

 Boomers dominate the numbers.
 With a massive 51.3% of total sales, Boomers clearly drive the most transactions—likely due to higher purchase frequency or loyalty.
 Gen X also plays a strong role at 29.9%, while Gen Y contributes moderately (17.5%).